ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 ## Introduction

 This article explains how to set up Terraform to manage user access to a database in AWS.
-First we'll look at managing access directly in AWS, then how to use Terraform to do the same thing.
+First we'll look at how to manage access directly in AWS, then how to use Terraform to do the same thing.

 The practice of access governance has become increasingly important over the last decade.
 Privacy laws are becoming more stringent.
 Businesses are running more of their infrastructure on the cloud, distributed worldwide.
 The moral, reputational, legal, and financial costs of exposing customer data are massive.
 Using Terraform to configure, encapsulate, limit, and audit access to your resources can help with this challenge.